gaia-adm/result-upload-service/README.md

 Configuration is limited as Docker network links/port mappings are expected to be used:
 - server port is hardcoded to 8080 - not relevant, real port is decided by Docker port mapping
-- auth server is hardcoded to authserver:AUTH_PORT - requires Docker network link for "authserver", default port is 8080
+- auth server must be specified using AUTH_SERVER env variable in the form "hostname:port"
 - file storage path is set via STORAGE_PATH environment variable.
 In production it will be NFSv4 volume mounted in Docker
-- RabbitMQ server is hardcoded to amqserver:5672 -  requires Docker network link for "amqserver"
+- RabbitMQ server must be specified using AMQ_SERVER env variable in the form "hostname:port"
-    - credentials are configured via AMQ_USER and AMQ_PASSWORD environment variables - temporary, we need to have a service for this
+    - credentials are configured via AMQ_USER and AMQ_PASSWORD environment variables - temporary, we need to have a service for this.
+AMQ_PASSWORD is optional
 - use REST_STACKTRACE=true environment property to enable sending stacktraces on REST in case of error
 - file size limit can be configured via UPLOAD_LIMIT environment variable.
 Default is 50MB